-With close to 2 billion views on #shiftingrealities and 751 million on #realityshifting, the platform is undoubtedly obsessed with the practice.
-Users gathered on ShiftTok are seen role-playing their own experiences, busting myths, giving out tutorials on different shifting methods and venting about mental blocks hindering the process.
-Some of the most popular timelines, also known as Desired Reality (DR), among users include Harry Potter, The Vampire Diaries, Twilight and the Marvel Cinematic Universe.
+With a whopping 5.3 billion and 1.8 billion views on #shiftingrealities and #realityshifting respectively, the gen Z-first platform is undoubtedly obsessed with the practice.
+Users gathered on ShiftTok are seen role-playing their own experiences, busting myths, dishing tutorials on different shifting methods, and venting about mental blocks hindering the process.
+Some of the most popular timelines—also known as Desired Reality (DR)—among enthusiasts include Harry Potter, The Vampire Diaries, Twilight, Stranger Things, and the entire Marvel Cinematic Universe (minus She-Hulk, unfortunately).

 Although there are various shifting communities on Amino and Reddit, TikTok seems to be the major hub dedicated to the practice.
-Shifting tutorials on the platform guarantees users a first person tour of Hogwarts with Draco Malfoy as the student guide.
-Oh, did that peak your interest?
-Here’s the typical process of reality shifting, brought to you by the bottomless abyss of ShiftTok:
+Shifting tutorials on the video-sharing platform guarantee users a first-person tour of Hogwarts with a legal-aged Draco Malfoy as the student guide… and later shagging the heck out of the character.
+Oh, did that pique your interest?
+Here’s the typical process of reality shifting, brought to you by the dynamic abyss of ShiftTok:

 After scripting your characters, it’s time to draft the scenarios you want to transport yourself into.
-Although most ShiftTokers admit to engaging in their deepest desires of “railing Draco Malfoy,” others have a specific scene from a TV show or movie that they want to live out in real life—be it fighting wolves with Thor or blood-edging Edward in that iconic biology class.
+Although most ShiftTokers admit to engaging in their deepest desires of “railing Draco Malfoy,” others have a specific scene from a TV show or movie that they want to live out in real life—be it fighting wolves with Thor or blood-edging Edward in that iconic biology class scene.
+Brownie points if you script details like vampire skin in the latter case!
 You can alternatively conjure up your own scenarios.
-How about detention with Harry Potter himself?
+For instance, how about spending detention with Harry Potter himself?

 Once you’ve perfected your script and scenario, make sure to read it thoroughly before shifting.
 This will help imprint the details onto your subconscious.
 You can also choose to paste relevant images into your scripting journal for visual reference.

-Some of the ‘symptoms’ of shifting into your DR include bodily tingles.
-The key here is to not wake up too soon.
-Otherwise you might just be stuck in your CR instead of shifting.
+Some of the ‘symptoms’ felt while shifting into your DR include bodily tingles.
+The key here is to not wake up too soon—otherwise you might just be stuck in your CR instead of shifting.
 Once you’ve successfully shifted, however, you can choose to return using certain safe words.
 And if you are worried about forgetting your phrase, you can always script your character in a way that you never forget it!
+Like I said, the possibilities are endless because it’s your world and you’re the main character in it.

-So what’s the science behind reality shifting exactly?
-According to Grace Warwick, a therapist with expertise in anomalous experiences, reality shifting is a ‘transliminal experience.’
-“Transliminal experiences occur when awake and are most common when the mind is in a soothed state—for example, upon waking and before falling asleep,” she said in an interview with i-D. “The ‘instructions’ [for shifting] that abound on social media include being half asleep as a start point.
+“Transliminal experiences occur when awake and are most common when the mind is in a soothed state—for example, upon waking and before falling asleep,” the expert shared in an interview with i-D. “The ‘instructions’ [for shifting] that abound on social media include being half asleep as a start point.
 They then introduce repetitive music or counting backwards slowly.
 All these factors would induce a state conducive to a transliminal experience.”

-Thankfully, Warwick pointed out that “the vast majority” of shifters have a good experience.
+Thankfully, Warwick pointed out that “the vast majority” of shifters have recorded good experiences.
 She added how shifters can return to their current reality “[feeling] revived and energised by an experience that fitted with their belief system and experiential limits.”

-From Hogwarts to New Orleans, reality shifting plays on the concept of escapism that has been triggered by the pandemic.
-It has also created a new kind of divide on the platform, with some stating how we might just be characters on someone else’s script.
-If that’s possible, I guess the person who scripted this DR forgot to specify the end date to a global pandemic.
+From Hogwarts to New Orleans, reality shifting essentially plays on the continuous concept of escapism that has been triggered by the COVID-19 pandemic.
+It has also created a new kind of divide on the platform, with some stating how we might just be characters in someone else’s script.
+If that’s possible, I really hope the person who scripted this DR had a plan before sending Kpop boy band BTS to the military.

 “Would you like to share the same body with your BFF?” an Instagram post reads, piquing collective interests in a socially-distanced era.
 Is it a clickbait piece of tech news?
 Another one of those witchtok trends maybe?
 What if it addresses a meditative practice originating in Tibetan Buddhism instead?
 Introducing tulpamancy, an online community of imaginary friend hobbyists living all of our childhood dreams via mysticism.